• Skip to main content

 A Simplified Homeschool Life

-When I started this series on homeschool encouragement, I wanted to have all ten days finished before it went live.
+When I started a series on homeschool encouragement, I wanted to have all ten days finished before it went live.
 I didn’t.
 I was a few days ahead at the start, but still doing some writing.

 Last evening, I sat down to finish up numerous things but I could not access my site, write anything in my dashboard, nothing.
 My website hosting would not let me do anything because they were throttling my site.
 In other words, I had used too much of the hosting resources and they were punishing me because of it – despite the fact that we are paying for “unlimited” resources.
-(It was frustrating and also the last straw.
-Time to make a major switch with our hosting.)
+It was frustrating and also the last straw.
+Time to make a major switch with our hosting.

 However, it was not the end of the world.
 We still all went to bed on time.
 We all got fed.
 Our evening routine mostly stayed the same despite our frustrations and figurative head banging on our desks.